-Mad Max: Fury Road had a lot of memorable catch phrase, but one of them transcended becoming a meme and ended up appealing directly to one of the film’s overarching themes.
-Written inside Five Wives’ Vault was “WE ARE NOT THINGS”.
+Mad Max: Fury Road had a lot of memorable catchphrases, but one of them transcended becoming a meme and instead appealed directly to one of the film’s overarching themes.
+Written inside Five Wives’ vault was “WE ARE NOT THINGS”.
 The audience immediately relates this phrase to the wives’ role as breeders.
 However, by looking at the whole of Immortan Joe’s society, as well as some small details from the Fury Road comics, it can be seen that this phrase applies to every resident of The Citadel.
 Continue reading →